NairaBStar/NairaBStar/README.md

 - 👋 Hi, I’m @NairaBStar
 I’m interested in ... well everything code!
-I'm working on Markov 2.0 for the Miraculous Fandom!
 - 📫 How to reach me ... nairabadalyan09@gmail.com
 I also like math and science!
 <!---